liugangcode/torch-molecule/README.md

    conda activate torch_molecule
    ```

-2. **Install dependencies**: Dependencies are listed in requirements.txt, along with the versions used during development.
+2. **Install dependencies**: Dependencies are listed in `requirements.txt`, along with the versions used during development.
 You can install them by copying and pasting from the `requirements.txt` file and then run:

    ```bash
    pip install -r requirements.txt